Università Cattolica del Sacro Cuore: The foundation and the establishment of faculties

 On 4 August 1958, the official decree for the opening of a Medical School in Rome, which had been advocated by Father Gemelli, was approved.
 Enormous difficulties had made this long and complicated, and it was not until the end of the 1950s that the Biological Institutes and the Agostino Gemelli University Polyclinic were built in Rome.
 Construction began in 1959; in 1961 Pope John XXIII opened the Medical School, with the first medical doctors graduating in 1967.
 The school now offers both medical and dentistry programs.

-In 1956 the Brescia campus of UCSC was inaugurated with the opening of the School of Teaching and Education.
+In 1956, the Brescia campus of UCSC was inaugurated with the opening of the School of Teaching and Education.
 In 1971, at the initiative of important figures in the mathematical field, the School of Mathematics, Physics, and Natural Sciences was opened.
-During the 1990s other schools were opened in Milan: the School of Banking, Finance, and Insurance Sciences (1990); the School of Foreign Languages and Literature (today the College of Linguistics) and Foreign Literature (1991); and the School of Psychology (1999).
-In 1997 in Piacenza the School of Economics, once part of the Milan curriculum, opened independently, and the School of Law in 1995.
+During the 1990s, other schools were opened in Milan: the School of Banking, Finance, and Insurance Sciences (1990); the School of Foreign Languages and Literature (today the College of Linguistics) and Foreign Literature (1991); and the School of Psychology (1999).
+In 1997, in Piacenza, the School of Economics, once part of the Milan curriculum, opened independently, and the School of Law in 1995.

-In 2000 thirteen Cultural Centres were opened across Italy.
-In these Centers, through advanced satellite technology, distance-learning courses were activated in collaboration with the major university campuses.
-During the 2001–2002 academic year the new School of Sociology, the fourteenth college of the Università Cattolica, was opened in Milan.
+In 2000, thirteen Cultural Centres were opened across Italy.
+In these centres, through advanced satellite technology, distance-learning courses were activated in collaboration with the major university campuses.
+During the 2001–2002 academic year, the new School of Sociology, the fourteenth college of the Università Cattolica, was opened in Milan.

-In 2012 two new schools were established: the school of Political and Social Science in Milan (from the union of the existing Faculty of Political Science and Sociology) and the School of Economics and Law in Piacenza-Cremona (from the union of the Faculty of Economics and Law Piacenza-Cremona).
+In 2012, two new schools were established: the School of Political and Social Science in Milan (from the union of the existing Faculty of Political Science and Sociology) and the School of Economics and Law in Piacenza-Cremona (from the union of the Faculty of Economics and Law Piacenza-Cremona).

 World War II

-During World War II, Ezio Franceschini, who supported the Resistance, organized meetings of the Freedom Volunteer Corps (coordination structure of the partisans) in the university.
+During World War II, Ezio Franceschini, who supported the Resistance, organised meetings of the Freedom Volunteer Corps (coordination structure of the partisans) in the university.
 Towards the end of the war, in 1944, the professor of medieval Latin letters hid, in the basement of Cattolica, a box containing documents and books on the Resistance and FRAMA group founded by Ezio Franceschini.
 The SS rummaged everywhere in UCSC to find those cards but, buried among the bones of fifty skeletons dead from an epidemic of plague in the sixteenth century, they remained there and emerged only after the war.

 The Cattolica was partially destroyed by bombing on 15–16 August 1943, including several classrooms, an administration building, the office building, a cloister by Bramante, an ancient staircase, the hall of honour, and some colleges.
 The reconstruction work began immediately, moved by the words of Agostino Gemelli "rise again more beautiful and bigger than before".